FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/intro_cg_task_catalog/r_flow_source.md

          <td>string max 64,<br />
 &amp;IDF.&amp;idtu.rcv         </td>
          <td>CFTSEND, wfname         </td>
          <td>Name of the file that contains the set of files to be transmitted.
 Archive files are sent between systems that have the same operating system (grouped mode).
-The archive file is created automatically by <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> at the time of the transfer.
+The archive file is created automatically by {{< TransferCFT/componentshortname  >}} at the time of the transfer.
 The file created will be a zip file on Windows systems and a tar file on Linux/UNIX systems.
-Because Windows systems do not have default compression utilities, <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> for Windows includes zip and unzip utilities.         </td>
+Because Windows systems do not have default compression utilities, {{< TransferCFT/componentshortname  >}} for Windows includes zip and unzip utilities.         </td>
       </tr>
       <tr>
          <td>File name sent         </td>